featured image

 When a Single Misplaced Marking Can Halt a Deliverable

-Anyone who has worked inside a government or defense environment knows the weight a document carries.
-A technical report destined for a program office is not just prose — it is a controlled artifact.
+Anyone who’s worked inside a government or defense environment knows the weight a document carries.
+A technical report destined for a program office isn’t just prose — it’s a controlled artifact.
 Security markings must appear in precise locations.
 Every acronym must be defined before its first abbreviated use, never duplicated, never orphaned.
 Body text must conform to specific font families and point sizes.
-Tables follow their own typographic rules.
-Headers and footers carry classification banners that, if absent or incorrect, can delay an entire deliverable review cycle.
+Headers and footers carry classification banners that, if absent or incorrect, can delay an entire review cycle.

-STORM DAT replaces that manual burden with a structured, repeatable analysis pipeline:
+The tool replaces manual compliance review with a structured, repeatable analysis pipeline across several distinct functions:

-• Security Marking Validation — The tool inspects every section header and footer against a configurable set of approved classification banners (CUI, UNCLASSIFIED, SECRET, TOP SECRET, and their variants), surfacing any deviations instantly.
+Security marking validation inspects every section header and footer against a configurable set of approved classification banners — CUI, UNCLASSIFIED, SECRET, TOP SECRET, and their variants — surfacing any deviations immediately.

-• Typographic Standards Enforcement — Each paragraph and table cell is checked against mandated font and sizing rules (12-point Arial for body text, 10-point Arial for tables), with non-conforming runs flagged at the exact character position.
+Typographic standards enforcement checks each paragraph and table cell against mandated font and sizing rules (12-point Arial for body text, 10-point Arial for tables), flagging non-conforming runs at the exact character position.

-• Acronym Lifecycle Auditing — The engine cross-references document content against a provided acronym reference list, detecting duplicate definitions, undefined acronyms, abbreviations used before their full-form introduction, and potential new acronyms not yet cataloged.
+Acronym lifecycle auditing cross-references document content against a provided acronym reference list, catching duplicate definitions, undefined acronyms, abbreviations used before their full-form introduction, and potential new acronyms not yet cataloged.

-• Automated Defect Extraction and Classification — The platform scans free-text failure comments using 29 distinct issue-type classifiers, automatically extracts Helix and ADO defect IDs via pattern recognition, and fetches each work item’s priority directly from Azure DevOps.
-The result is a fully cross-referenced issue table that would take hours to compile by hand.
+Automated defect extraction scans free-text failure comments using 29 distinct issue-type classifiers, extracts Helix and ADO defect IDs via pattern recognition, and fetches each work item’s priority directly from Azure DevOps.
+What would take hours to compile by hand comes back as a fully cross-referenced issue table.

-• Missile Test Data Alignment — When comparing two or three flight test logs side-by-side, the system uses similarity-scored fuzzy matching to align rows that represent the same test event, even when naming conventions differ between files.
-It then computes timing deltas down to the microsecond and flags any variance exceeding a defined threshold — surfacing synchronization anomalies that would be invisible in a manual comparison.
+Missile test data alignment handles the comparisons no spreadsheet tool does well — when aligning two or three flight test logs side-by-side, the system uses similarity-scored fuzzy matching to pair rows that represent the same test event even when naming conventions differ between files.
+It computes timing deltas down to the microsecond and flags any variance exceeding a defined threshold.

 LayerTechnology